How do you answer credit card application questions such as monthly spending, housing payment, annual income, and total available assets?

-What to Put for Monthly Housing Payment
+Monthly Housing Payment

 Banks ask the “rent, own, or other” and related questions to estimate your free cash flow – the amount of your net income left over after paying fixed expenses.
 Approvals have more, while denials tend to have less.

 If you completely understand the monthly housing payment definition, you will be better prepared to input the correct information on your credit card application.

 The monthly housing payment means the fixed costs you incur each period to live in your principal residence, which you might rent or own.

 - The monthly rent you pay to live in an apartment per the lease agreement

 - The monthly mortgage, insurance, and property taxes paid by homeowners